 The School is a Drug-Free Work Place.
-School shall either adopt the Sponsor's plan or submit its own applicable plan in which case it shall be attached as an appendix to this Contract.
+School shall either adopt the Sponsor's plan or submit its own applicable plan.
+The school embraces a zero tolerance alcohol and drug use policy on or near the vicinity of the school campus.
+Violation of this policy is subject to disciplinary action including termination.